 Remember, it’s not about finding the right mutual fund investment option, but about understanding what works best for you.
 Second, one should understand their own financial requirements.
 Try to define how much duration you have left before the money from investment is needed.
 What is the total sum that you are targeting through your mutual fund investment?
 If you invest without a target, you are just navigating without any goal and at any time you can plunge into financial distress.
 So first of all list all your financial priorities and create an investment strategy accordingly.

-For emergencies and contingencies, always hold a certain portion aside.
+For emergencies and contingencies, always hold a certain portion aside, which is called emergency fund.
 It’s also really important to consider your risk profile when selecting the right mutual fund.
 Investors sometimes blindly invest in funds that often do well for other investors like friends and colleagues, they don’t know that those funds may be more vulnerable to market volatility and may not match their own risk profile and financial goals.
 So here is a checklist for how to choose the right mutual fund

 Every person has some financial goals that have to be achieved in the lifetime.
 If you are investing with a particular reason or financial objective, you can make better investment decisions for your mutual fund investments.